 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-How to watch every Batman film in order, from live-action to animation
+How to watch every Batman movie (and spin-off) in order

-It’s beginning to look like Batman… well, almost.
-With Max’s The Penguin about to arrive — closely followed by Joker: Folie Á Deux the next month — Gotham City’s underworld is getting particularly busy across media… but the Dark Knight is nowhere to be found.
+Between HBO’s The Penguin and the theatrical (and then streaming!) release of Joker: Folie Á Deux the next month, Gotham City’s underworld has been getting particularly busy across media lately… but the Dark Knight has been nowhere to be found.
 To be fair, he’s probably very busy saving the city (or the world) elsewhere, and giving his rogues’ gallery their well-deserved time in the spotlight; Batman is, after all, a man sensitive to others’ needs.
-But what does this mean for those who want to see the Caped Crusader in action?
+But what does this mean for those who want to see the Caped Crusader in action while the character preps for a return to the big screen in 2026?

-As we sit now with Michael Keaton, Ben Affleck, and George Clooney all returning as Batman for the recent The Flash, while the main cinematic Dark Knight Robert Pattinson prepping for a second movie and a new actor needs to be chosen for James Gunn's new DCU, it's high time to revisit what's gone on before as we prepare for the future.
+As we sit now with Robert Pattinson prepping for a second movie and a new actor waiting to be chosen for James Gunn's new DCU, it's high time to revisit what's gone on before as we prepare for the future.

 Related: Every DC Comics movie, ranked by Popverse

 For those wishing to dive into Batman’s filmography, but unsure where to start, we’ve got you covered.
 This article contains multiple watchlists and explainers to guide your Batman film journey.
-If you’re wondering which order to watch the films in, and the difference between each film’s continuity, I’ll answer all your questions.
+If you’re wondering which order to watch the films in, and the difference between each film’s continuity - not to mention where the spin-offs fit in - I’ll answer all your questions.
 With that in mind, let’s dive in!

 Batman movies in release order